 Propagating African Violets in Perlite

 Place the leaves under lights or in bright indirect light and check periodically to make sure that the wicks are working (keeping the perlite moist) and that the water in the reservoir hasn’t evaporated.
-You should see plantlets in anywhere from 4 to 8 weeks or longer.
-Transplant when the plantlets are large enough to handle comfortably.
+You should see new plantlets in anywhere from 4 to 8 weeks or longer.
+Transplant when the plantlets are large enough to handle comfortably – I usually wait until the new plantlets have leaves the size nickels or larger.